kalai2315/AutoEncoder/README.md

-**Autoencoder for Image Compression**
+****Autoencoder for Image Compression****

 **Introduction**

 This project demonstrates the use of an autoencoder to compress and reconstruct image data.
 An autoencoder is a type of artificial neural network used to learn efficient representations (encodings) of input data, typically for the purpose of dimensionality reduction.
-In this project, we use the MNIST dataset to train the autoencoder, compress the images, and then reconstruct them.
+In this project, the MNIST dataset is used to train the autoencoder, compress the images, and then reconstruct them.

 **Requirements**

 Python 3.x
 TensorFlow
 Keras
 NumPy
 Matplotlib

 **Acknowledgements**